baijum/essential-go/sphinx/quickstart.rst

    "Buzz Lightyear"
    "Jessie"

-In the hello world example, we used the string "Hello, World!" literally.
-Representation of a string value within source code is called string literal.
+In the hello world example, we used the string "Hello, World!" directly in the source code.
+This representation of a string value within the source code is called a string literal.

+Let’s consider another example.
+You want to mark whether the toy characters are male or female.
+This type of data is called Boolean data.
+Boolean data can only have two values: true or false.
+In this case, if the toy is male, the value will be true.
+Otherwise, the value will be false.

 Consider a related example, you want to mark whether the toys are male or not.
 This type of data is called Boolean data.
 So, if the toy is